kelseyhightower/vault-controller/docs/microservice-tutorial.md

 2016/10/31 04:24:55 Hello from server service
 ```

-At this point the `client` Pod contact the `server` service every 5 minutes, and continuously renew it Vault token and client certificate in the background.
+At this point the `client` Pod contacts the `server` service every 5 minutes, and continuously renew it Vault token and client certificate in the background.

 ## Next Steps